 - Cross-campus sessions to encourage the mixing of peer groups

-- Enrichment activities such as art, dance, gardening, music, and sensory exploration
+- Enrichment activities like art, dance, gardening (onsite and at our West Hill project in East Devon), music, VI Radio, and sensory exploration

 - Activities that develop self-advocacy, independence and decision making

 - Activities that develop self-care skills, and skills used in daily life

 - Orientation and movement skills – through swimming, Rebound therapy, walking, biking, the multi gym, and a wide range of in-class activities